-- 1. Actual credits will apply to those subdivisions or developments where contributions have been paid under this, or a previous policy. - Existing activities will be given credit based on the HEU's assessed in terms of the relevant unit (i.e. GFA, dwelling) prior to redevelopment.
+- 1. Actual credits will apply to those subdivisions or developments where contributions have been paid under this, or a previous policy. - Existing activities will be given credit based on the HEU's assessed in terms of the relevant unit (i.e. GFA, dwelling, accommodation units) prior to redevelopment.
 A development contribution will only be levied if the redevelopment creates additional demand.

-Where the Chief Executive Officer considers there is a special case to be considered for granting of a credit, this matter will be referred to Council's Development Contributions Committee for decision.
+Where the Chief Executive Officer or a nominee of the Chief Executive Officer considers there is a special case to be considered for granting of a credit, this matter will be referred to Council's Development Contributions Committee for decision.

-Deemed credits for relocation of activities or dwellings
+Credits for relocation of activities or dwellings